EventsLe Day Club

 Touch is earned, not assumed

 High fives after winning a challenge?
 Usually fine.
-A hand on someone's back?
-Ask first.
 Uninvited shoulder rub?
 Never.

 06